Denise is a psychiatric nurse. She is passionate about writing, photography, travel, cooking, holistic health, adventure, and family.

 How to Take Smell Out of Clothes Without Washing

-When my daughters were growing up, there came a time when I returned to work full-time.
+When my daughters were growing up, there came a time when I returned to work full time.
 After that, it was everyone for themselves when it came to laundry.
 I was still responsible for the household laundry, such as linens, but my girls had to learn early how to do their own laundry.

 My daughters had to learn how to improvise.
 It is amazing how clever we can become when we have to.
-There isn't always time jump into the car, drive to the closest department store, and buy a new outfit.
+There isn't always time to jump into the car, drive to the closest department store, and buy a new outfit.
 (Sadly, my husband actually did this a few times when his laundry basket was overflowing.)

 Laundry Basics: Plan Ahead

 Nonetheless, let's assume that you are organized and also want to plan ahead for those "crunch" moments.
 Here is a list of items to keep on hand.
-(The best part of this list is the items they are common and you probably have them already.)
+(The best part of this list is the items they are common, and you probably have them already.)